February 20 – February 26, 2023

-In conjunction with National Invasive Species Awareness Week, Governor Jay Inslee proclaimed February 20 to February 26, 2023 as Washington Invasive Species Awareness Week to raise awareness and find preventative solutions for invasive species.
+In conjunction with National Invasive Species Awareness Week, Governor Bob Ferguson has proclaimed February 24 – February 28, 2025 as Washington Invasive Species Awareness Week to educate all Washingtonians and find preventative solutions for invasive species.

 Events